“Introducing Mnova Structure Elucidation for de novo structure determination using 1D and 2D NMR”

 ABOUT THE SPEAKER

-Between 1996 to 1998, he worked as the main developer of NMR-SAMS, the first commercial software product for structure elucidation, in Spectrum Research.
-From 1998 to 2005, he worked as a senior software product developer for Felix in Molecular Simulation Inc (Accelrys).
+He had worked as the main developer of NMR-SAMS, the first commercial software product for structure elucidation, in Spectrum Research, based on his PhD work.
+He also worked as a senior software product developer for Felix in Molecular Simulation Inc (Accelrys).
+He worked as a senior software developer and product manager for NMR related tools in the KnowItAll software package of Wiley.

 Selected publications of the author: